che-incubator/chectl/README.md

   -p, --platform=platform                      [default: minikube] Type of Kubernetes platform.
 Valid values are
                                                "minikube", "minishift", "k8s", "openshift", "microk8s".

   -s, --tls                                    Enable TLS encryption.
-Note that `che-tls` secret with TLS certificate must be
-                                               created in the configured namespace.
+                                               Note that for kubernetes `che-tls` with TLS certificate must be created in the configured namespace.
+                                               For OpenShift, router will use default cluster certificates.

   --self-signed-cert                           Authorize usage of self signed certificates for encryption.
                                                Note that `self-signed-cert` secret with CA certificate must be